openstack-archive/tripleo-incubator/neutron_notes.md

-The following notes have already been incorporated into the baremetal-quantum-dhcp branches of devstack and nova, and this (quantum-dhcp) branch of incubator.
+The following notes have already been incorporated into the baremetal-neutron-dhcp branches of devstack and nova, and this (neutron-dhcp) branch of incubator.
-Most of the differences are contained in incubator/localrc and devstack/lib/quantum.
+Most of the differences are contained in incubator/localrc and devstack/lib/neutron.
 There are also several patches to Nova.

 These notes are preserved in a single place just for clarity.